Eddie Hodges: TV

+On August 2, 1959, Hodges was the celebrity mystery guest on the popular TV panel show What's My Line?
+He also made guest appearances on shows such as The Dick Van Dyke Show (1964, "The Lady and the Babysitter" S4 E3), Bonanza (1965, "A Natural Wizard" S7 E13), Gunsmoke (1967, “Mail Drop” S12 E19), Family Affair, and Cimarron Strip.

+In 1963, Hodges played a supporting role as Billy Jones opposite fellow child actor Kevin Corcoran in Johnny Shiloh, which originally aired as two episodes of Walt Disney's Wonderful World of Color.

 In the early 1990s, the adult Hodges appeared live on a talk show on Swedish TV, where he played guitar and sang "I'm Gonna Knock on Your Door".

 Recording

-Hodges issued his first single in 1958, a duet with Julia Meade called "What Would It Be Like In Heaven?"
+Hodges issued his first single in 1958, a duet with Julia Meade called "What Would It Be Like in Heaven?"
 In 1959 at age 12, Hodges became Mississippi's first Grammy Award winner for his contribution to the original Broadway cast album of The Music Man, on which he sang a solo ("The Wells Fargo Wagon") and was credited as lead singer on the song "Gary, Indiana".
 It was the first year the Grammys were awarded.

-In 1961 at age 14, Hodges recorded his biggest hit for Cadence Records, "I'm Gonna Knock on Your Door".
-He also scored a minor hit with "(Girls, Girls, Girls) Made to Love," a song written by Phil Everly and originally recorded by the Everly Brothers.
+In 1961, at age 14, Hodges recorded his biggest hit for Cadence Records, "I'm Gonna Knock on Your Door".
+He also scored a minor hit with "(Girls, Girls, Girls) Made to Love", a song written by Phil Everly and originally recorded by the Everly Brothers.
 He subsequently recorded for several other record labels, issuing a total of 15 singles as a performer between 1958 and 1967.

 Before leaving Hollywood he was a union musician, record producer, songwriter and music publisher.
-He collaborated with Tandyn Almer as both co-writer and co-producer for a non-charting single by rock group The Paper Fortress in 1968; as well, he owned his own music publishing business.
-Hodges continues to write songs today but is no longer involved professionally in the music industry.
+He collaborated with Tandyn Almer as both co-writer and co-producer on a single that failed to chart.

 Personal life

 Hodges was drafted into the Army during the Vietnam War in the late 1960s but remained in the U.S. in a non-combat assignment.
 After he was discharged, he returned to Hollywood and became disillusioned with show business.
 He decided to return to his native Mississippi and entered the University of Southern Mississippi, where he received his B.S. in Psychology and an M.S. in Counseling.
 He became a mental health counselor and eventually retired from practice after a long career in the field.
 He converted to Catholicism in 1998.

-He is divorced and has two grown children as well as six grandchildren.
-He occasionally gets in touch with his old show business friends and still writes songs, though he is unable to play guitar due to spinal nerve injuries.
-Hodges rode out Hurricane Katrina in 2005 and informed his fans that he was fine after being without water, electricity and telephone/internet contact for 19 days until the utilities were finally restored.
+Hodges is divorced and the father of two grown children and grandfather of six.
+He occasionally gets in touch with his old show business friends and still writes songs, although he is no longer able to play guitar due to spinal nerve injuries.
+Hodges survived the passage of Hurricane Katrina, which ravaged coastal areas of Mississippi and Louisiana in August 2005; he informed his fans that he was fine after being without water, electricity and telephone/internet contact for 19 days until local utilities were finally restored.